Homogenization theory of random walks among deterministic conductances: Connections and proof ideas

 where $\wt M_n^{(r,\epsilon)}$ is another martingale and~$H_{\Lambda_r}$ is the first exit time from~$\Lambda_r$, for $r:=\sqrt n/\delta$ with~$\delta>0$ small.
 Here~$\theta_{r,\epsilon}(\omega,\cdot)$ is a kind of ``second-order corrector'' being defined as a solution of a (massless) Poisson equation in~$\Lambda_r$ with ``charge density''~$x\mapsto\epsilon\chi_\epsilon\circ\tau_x(\omega)$ and Dirichlet boundary conditions outside~$\Lambda_r$; see \eqref{E:3.24}.

 The rewrite \eqref{E:2.16u} does kill the pesky additive term in \eqref{E:2.15u} as soon as we can control the exit time~$H_{\Lambda_r}$.
-We are again fortunate to call upon an earlier work~\cite{BCKW} that already supplies most of the analytic estimates.
-(The needed proofs are given in Section~\ref{sec7}.)
+Here we draw on earlier work of Chen, Kumagai, Wang and the present author~\cite{BCKW} that supplies most of the analytic estimates assuming $\omega\in\Omega_{p,q}$ for~$p$ and~$q$ as above.
+(The needed adaptations are given in Section~\ref{sec7}.)
 It remains to control the objects on the right of \eqref{E:2.16u}.
-As it turns out, this reduces to homogenization of the Dirichlet energy associated with the ``charge density'' $x\mapsto\epsilon\chi_\epsilon\circ\tau_x(\omega)$ in~$\Lambda_r$ (see Theorem~\ref{thm-3.1} and Proposition~\ref{prop-4.4}).
+As it turns out, this reduces to homogenization of the Dirichlet energy of the potential associated with the ``charge density'' $x\mapsto\epsilon\chi_\epsilon\circ\tau_x(\omega)$ in~$\Lambda_r$ (see Theorem~\ref{thm-3.1} and Proposition~\ref{prop-4.4}).

 The above steps effectively dominate the limiting variance of the~$\chi_\epsilon$-dependent terms in \eqref{E:2.15u} by the inner product